Revised: May 23, 2022

 - Use or access any prohibited items including devices or aids such as, but not limited to, mobile phones, smartwatches, fitness trackers, other oral or written communication devices or wearable technology, cameras, notes and reference books, etc., during or in connection with the test, including during breaks

-- Fail to turn in or store away a mobile phone in accordance with the test center’s collection process
+- Fail to turn in or store away a mobile phone in accordance with the test site’s collection process

 - Share a calculator with another person